beginner-corp/lambda/readme.md

 exports.handler = lambda(valid, authorized, safe)
 ```

 In the example above our functions are executed in series.
-Errors will halt execution and return immediately so if we make it the last function we just send back the resulting account data.
+Any `Error` returns immediately so if we make it the last function we just send back the resulting account data.
 Clean!

 ## save a record from a dynamodb trigger